top of page

 The adjective 'secure' has its etymological roots in the Latin word 'securus,' which can be broken down into two parts: 'se,' meaning 'free from,' and 'curus,' meaning 'care' or 'concern.'
 In Latin, 'securus' conveyed the idea of being free from care or worry, and it was often used to describe a state of safety, protection, or freedom from danger.
 As the Latin language evolved into Old French, the term 'securus' became 'seür,' which later made its way into Middle English as 'seur.'
 Over time, 'seur' evolved into the modern English word 'secure.'
 Thus, the etymology of 'secure' encapsulates its core meaning of being safe, protected, or free from danger, risk, or threat, as it signifies a state in which one can be free from concerns and worries related to their safety and well-being.

-Find the meaning of secure
+Quiz: Find the meaning of the adjective secure:

 Try Again!